QubesOS/qubes-doc/managing-os/templates/debian.md

 A prebuilt template is not yet available, but there are two options for achieving a stretch template:

-* Build an experimental stretch template from source.
+1. Build an experimental stretch template from source.

-* Clone a `debian-8` template and then modify `/etc/apt/sources.list` and `/etc/apt/sources.list.d/qubes-r3.list` to pull from stretch repos rather than jessie repos.
-After that, an `apt-get dist-upgrade` followed by a reboot should "just work."
+2. Clone a `debian-8` template and then modify in the cloned template `/etc/apt/sources.list` and `/etc/apt/sources.list.d/qubes-r3.list` to pull from stretch repos rather than jessie repos.
+Simply replace all instances of "jessie" with "stretch".
+After that, an `apt-get dist-upgrade` followed by a reboot should "just work.
+Unused packages will have to be removed or else it will conflict with the upgrade.
+3. [https://www.qubes-os.org/doc/template/debian/upgrade-8-to-9/ Follow the steps located on this page].

 Known issues